-Greetings, number crunchers and abacus aficionados! :abacus:
+Greetings, number crunchers and abacus aficionados!

 Ever wondered how states like Florida and Texas give their citizens a break from the shackles of state income tax while still managing to keep the lights on (most of the time)?
 It’s like a magic trick where they pull a rabbit out of the hat, and then that rabbit proceeds to pay property taxes.
 Let’s pull back the curtain on this financial wizardry.